Mark Glaser has an absolute must-read interview with music label Nettwerk's CEO Terry McBride

 of some folks who were sued by the RIAA for file sharing.
 But, much more interesting was how it was actively embracing the changing market while other record labels were trying to hold back the tide.
 I don't agree with everything McBride has to say, but he's a lot

 closer to understanding where the music market is heading than pretty much everyone else we've seen in the recording industry.

-You should really read the entire interview, but a few highlights are things like where he points out that musicians and record labels should be selling the overall brand, not the music:
+You should really read the entire interview, but a few highlights are things like where he points out that musicians and record labels should be selling the overall brand

 How free loses out is the applications and metadata that makes it really easy.
 I call it the "hassle factor" -- for $5 to $10 you get all the music you want without the pain of having to find it.
 So you get the new Killers album without even knowing the new Killers album is out, and it's automatically in your weekend listening folder because your digital valet got it for you.
 And if you want to know what your buddy Ken's listening to, then the valet checks out his playlist and copies it over for you.

 I could see this happening to some extent.
 The difference between this and a music tax is (a) it's totally voluntary (b) it's about adding value beyond "free" that makes it worth paying and (c) what you're really paying for is actual scarcities: convenience and pointers to good music you'll really like.
 Of course, in the end, my guess is that eventually this would go one step further, where the service itself would be free, because musicians would find so many other benefits from being promoted through such a system (increased ticket sales, fan club subscriptions, etc...) that it would make even more sense for the whole system to be free.